 Cayman law provides five basic forms that may be suitable for commercial and financial enterprises: a company, a limited liability company, a foundation company, a partnership and a trust.
 Each of these forms has certain features and variants that may be particularly appropriate for the activity in question.

-The Partnership Law (Revised) (Partnership Law) defines a partnership as the relation which subsists between persons carrying on a business in common with a view to profit.
+The Partnership Act (Revised) (Partnership Act) defines a partnership as the relation which subsists between persons carrying on a business in common with a view to profit.
 This definition is taken from a corresponding English law from the late 19th century, and there is consequently a body of case law and commentary that gives a firm grounding to the partnership concept under English law and, therefore, Cayman law.

 Exempted limited partnerships

-The ELP Law takes these partnership concepts and provides a modern framework that makes an ELP the vehicle of choice for particular types of international business, including for all types of private equity, real estate and other closed-ended funds; as tax transparent master funds in onshore/offshore hedge fund structures; and as single-investor vehicles replicating managed accounts.
+The ELP Act takes these partnership concepts and provides a modern framework that makes an ELP the vehicle of choice for particular types of international business, including for all types of private equity, real estate and other closed-ended funds; as tax transparent master funds in onshore/offshore hedge fund structures; and as single-investor vehicles replicating managed accounts.

 Key features of an exempted limited partnership